stellacherotich/DFU-Image-Classification/README.md

 **Diabetic Foot Ulcers**(DFUs) are a specific complication that can arise in people with diabetes.
 They are open sores or wounds that develop on the feet, most commonly on the bottom of the feet.
 DFUs are a result of multiple factors associated with diabetes, including poor circulation, nerve damage (neuropathy), and reduced immune function.

 DFUs can become serious if left *untreated*.
-They have the potential to lead to infections that can spread to the bone or bloodstream, potentially resulting in the need for <i>**amputation**</i>.
+They have the potential to lead to infections that can spread to the bone or bloodstream, potentially resulting in the need for amputation.
 ## Objectives
-The main objectives of this project are:
+The main objective of this project is:

-1. To build a machine learning model that will accurately identify whether a given image of a foot ulcer indicates a diabetic foot ulcer or not.
+- To build a machine learning model that will accurately identify whether a given image of a foot ulcer indicates a diabetic foot ulcer or not.

-2. To Develop a comprehensive classification system that can differentiate between various stages of diabetic foot ulcers, helping medical professionals to assess the severity and choose appropriate treatment strategies.

 #### **Success Metrics**
 The primary gauge of success was as follows: